sustainable-rails/sustainable-rails-docker/README.md

 3. Edit `bin/vars`.
 In particular, you will need to modify:
    * `ACCOUNT` - account name on Docker Hub (used for naming the image only, but if you plan to push, make sure this value is accurate)
    * `REPO` - repo name for Docker Hub (again, only used for naming the image, but if you are going to push, make sure you have created this repo on Docker Hub.
 It does not need to be public)
    * `TAG` - tag for the image.
 Recommend you come up with a good scheme to avoid confusing locally.
+I use `«rails-version»--«ruby-version»`, e.g. `rails-7.0.4--ruby-3.1.3`
 4. Edit `Dockerfile.template` and `docker-compose.yml.template` as needed to change stuff.  *DO NOT* edit `Dockerfile` or `docker-compose.yml` directly as `bin/build` will be using `bin/vars` to make sure that those two files are consistent with one another.
 5. `bin/build` will re-generate `Dockerfile` and `docker-compose.yml` based on the contents of the two `.template` files and `bin/vars`.
 Note that this may take a really long time since it compiles Ruby from source.
 On an M2 Macbook Air, the entire process takes about an hour the first time.
 Once you have Ruby installed, changes to the Docker config *after* that in the file can be built much faster.
 6. `bin/start` will start up whatever is in `docker-compose.yml`.